ultimate-pms/ultimate-media-server-core/readme.md

 **NOTE:** Before running this, you should configure each docker-compose file accordingly!
 By default everything will mount to a volume called `/nas` which should be a network s hare to your NAS/External Drive(s)...

-Docker compose files are located in the `dockerfiles/server` directory.
+Docker compose files are located in the `dockerfiles/server` directory, and have comments explaining various variables etc.

 ```
 # Copy compose files into /opt